top of page

 It never felt like “boring sightseeing.”

-Samarkand felt like stepping into a real-life fairytale, with giant turquoise domes, bustling markets, and some of the most beautiful Islamic architecture ever!
+Samarkand has some of the most beautiful Islamic architecture ever!
 We’ve shared all our favourite experiences in our Samarkand with kids guide.

 Girl walking in Sitora-i-Moh-i Khosa palace